Prerequisites for MS in Urban Land Development

 California State University, Sacramento

 Sacramento, CA 95819-6081.

-Graduate Studies is not responsible for enforcing our prerequisite requirements.
-Please do not send them your prerequisite grade reports hoping to satisfy our requirement.
+Graduate Studies is not responsible for enforcing our prerequisite requirement.
+Please do not send them your prerequisite grade report hoping to satisfy our requirement.
 Keep in mind that they may require you send them additional transcripts for other reasons.

-No, but you cannot begin taking our master's level courses until your prerequisites have been successfully completed.
+No, but you cannot begin taking our master's level courses until your prerequisite has been successfully completed.
 Courses used toward another degree (your bachelor's degree for example) may be used to meet the prerequisite requirement.